sofrel-group14/ci/README.md

 1. Uses Java (JDK 15) with Maven as build system and JUnit for testing.
 2. Uses Spring Boot as a way to serve the builds/logs.
 3. Uses MongoDB for persistance storage of the builds/logs.
-4. Uses MongoDB Atlas as a hosting platform for the MongoDB database.
+4. Raspberry Pi as a server

 <!-- Add more info here later when we know if we use for example Spring Boot, MongoDB, etc. -->